dennis1248/OpenOEM/docs/markdown/testing.md

 - Close the vm

 ## Tips
-- Install chocolatey and create a new softlink so you don't have to wait every time for chocolatey to install
+- Install chocolatey and create a new snapshot so you don't have to wait every time for chocolatey to install